box/developer.box.com/content/pages/sdks-and-tools/index.md

 Here you will find a list of SDKs you can use to build your application.
 Separately, we have listed the next generation
-Python and Typescript SDKs which are they newest addition.
+Python and Typescript SDKs, which are the newest addition.
 They are still a beta feature, but we encourage you to give them a try and explore all the